Chapter 3:

 The mirror’s surface rippled and began expanding.

-Hendrix responded by stepping back and marking four points on the mirror, forming a kite.
+Hendrix responded by stepping back and marking four points on the mirror, forming a kite-shape.

-The North mark he drew with his right index finger, thin wisps of gentle light dragging behind his flicking finger.
+He drew the North mark with his right index finger, thin wisps of gentle light trailing behind his flick.

-The mirror responded with a low hum and a push for more purchase, rattling the already displaced dining room chairs.
+The mirror hummed low, pushing for more purchase and rattling the already displaced dining‑room chairs.

 A low grunt slipped from Hendrix.